metrue/fx/examples/functions/JavaScript/README.md

-# Make a Golang function a service with fx
+# Make a JavaScript function a service with fx

 Write a function like,